meedan/lapis/README.md

 * By default, all controller actions require a valid token... you can `skip_before_filter :authenticate_from_token!` in order to avoid that
 * Document your API on files at `app/controllers/concerns/<controller name>_doc.rb` (remember to `include YourControllerDoc` in your controller)
 * Add your routes to `config/routes.rb`
+* You can apply this template to an existing application by running `rake rails:template LOCATION=<path to lapis_template.rb>`
 * Generate the documentation: `cd doc && make`

 ### Example